 Nathan DuPres, believed to be the oldest male in Ruby, welcomed the audience.
-He disputed the claim of seniority every year pointing to his cousin Moss, then saying Reverend Simon Cary was three months older than he was.
-But he let the town persuade him in the end because Reverend Cary talked too long, besides which he was not among the first families, having moved to Ruby during the Vietnam WAr.
-A stalwart man of such lovingkindness even Steward Morgan admired him, Nathan had married Elder Morgan's daughter, officer peoples' differ Mirth.
-Because they had no surviving children he favored them excessively: hosting the annual Children's Picnic, fine tuning the pageant rehearsals, keeping cough drops and fireballs in his pockets to pass out.
+He disputed the claim of seniority every year pointing to his cousin Moss, then saying Reverend Simon Cary was a more Switche chore.
+Three months older than be was.
+But he let the town persuade him in the end because Reverend Cary talked too long, besides which he was (over) not among the first families, having moved to Ruby during the Vietnam Wir.
+A stalwart man of such lovingkindness even Steward Morgan admired him, Nathan had married Elder Morgan's daughter, Mirth.
+Because they had no surviving children he deeply cherished other people's: hosting the annual Children's Picnic, fine tuning the rehearsals, keeping cough drops and fireballs in his pockets to pass out.
 Now, smelling slightly of the horse he'd just dismounted, he climbed the platform and surveyed the audience.
-The females, young and old, holding baby dolls in the crook of their arms; the males carrying hammers.
 Nathan cleared his throat and surprised himself.
 Whatever he'd prepared to say had left him and the words he did say seemed appropriate to some other event.
 "I was five," he said, "when we left Louisiana and sixty-five when I hopped in the truck leaving Haven behind for this here new place.
-I know I wouldn't have done it if Mirth was alive or any of our children was still above ground, but I never regretted it.
+I know I wouldn't have done it if Mirth was alive or any of our 326 So his caring to town was associated not with WWI but with Karia .

+children was still above ground, but I never regretted it.
 Never.
 There is honey in this land sweeter than any I know of and I have cut cane in places where the dirt itself tasted like sugar so that's saying a heap.
-No, I never had a minute's worth of regret.
+No, I never had a gnat-minute's worth of regret.
 But there's a sadness in me now.
-Maybe in this season of my Lord's birth I'll learn The parch what it is.
-This drought in my throat.
+Maybe in this season of my Lord's birth I'll learn what it is.
+This parch in my throat.
 The water that stays in my eyes.
 I know I've seen more years than God usually allows a man, but this dryness is new.
 The eye water too.
 When I run my mind over it, all I can come up with is a dream I had a while back."
-In the last but one row, Lone sat next to Richard Misner; Anna on his other side.
+Next to In the last but one row, Lone sat next to Richard Misner; Anna on his other side.
 She leaned forward to glance at Anna and learn whether she, too, was losing her mind.
 Anna smiled but did not return her look, so she sat back to endure another one of Old Nathan's incoherent dreams.
 Nathan ran his fingers over his head, closed his eyes as if to get the details straight.